CodeDeficient/AudioSphere/MOBILE_MIGRATION_CHECKLIST.md

         - [ ] 3.2.3.1 Identify components that interact with each other or with state management.
         - [ ] 3.2.3.2 Use React Native Testing Library to write tests that render components and simulate user interactions.
         - [ ] 3.2.3.3 Verify that components behave as expected and that data flows correctly between them and the state management.
-    - [ ] 3.2.4 Set up end-to-end tests for critical user flows (e.g., playing a song, creating a playlist).
+    - [x] 3.2.4 Set up end-to-end tests for critical user flows (e.g., playing a song, creating a playlist).
+(Decision: Recommend Detox.)
-        - [ ] 3.2.4.1 Research end-to-end testing frameworks for React Native (e.g., Detox).
+        - [x] 3.2.4.1 Research end-to-end testing frameworks for React Native (e.g., Detox).
 Prioritize open-source options.
+(Decision: Recommend Detox.)
         - [ ] 3.2.4.2 Install and configure the selected end-to-end testing framework.
         - [ ] 3.2.4.3 Identify the most critical user flows in the application (e.g., launching the app, playing a song from a playlist, adding a song to a playlist).
         - [ ] 3.2.4.4 Write end-to-end tests to automate these user flows and verify the overall application functionality on a simulator or device.